Difference-in-Differences Designs: A Practitioner's Guide: DiD designs with multiple time periods

 As highlighted in Section \ref{sec:2_by_T}, an appealing feature of having access to data from multiple periods is that we can assess how average treatment effects evolve with the time since treatment, or event-time $e= t-g$.
 Figure \ref{fig:att_gt_calendar} displays event studies for each expansion group, and the aggregation question is how to combine them into a single summary event study.

-A basic observation about weighting is that we can only give positive weights to the $ATT(g,t)$'s that we actually identified and estimated.
+A basic observation about weighting is that we can give positive weights only to the $ATT(g,t)$'s that we actually identified and estimated.
 Earlier treated groups have $ATT(g,t)$ estimates for later event-times by definition (and later treated groups have estimates for earlier pre-trends), so it will not be possible to include every group in an aggregated event-study parameter at every event-time.
 To see which $ATT(g,t)$'s will contribute to our event study, Figure \ref{fig:att_gt_relative} recenters our $ATT(g,t)$ estimates in event time instead of calendar time.
 That is, we plot $ATT(g,g+e)$ against $e$ for each expansion group.

-Based on Figure \ref{fig:att_gt_relative}, we will take ``vertical'' weighted averages of each available $ATT(g,g+e)$ for each event time $e$.
+We will take ``vertical'' weighted averages of each available $ATT(g,g+e)$ for each event time $e$ based on Figure \ref{fig:att_gt_relative}.
 For instance, to estimate an aggregate event study in event time 0 (a measure of instantaneous treatment effects), we would average estimates of $ATT(2014,2014)$, $ATT(2015,2015)$, $ATT(2016,2016)$ and $ATT(2019,2019)$.
 When we are interested in event time 1, we would now average $ATT(2014,2015)$, $ATT(2015,2016)$, $ATT(2016,2017)$.
 The same logic applies to other event times.

 When constructing timing-group weights at a given event-time, it is also important to account for group sizes so that the resulting parameters equal sensible averages of treated units.
 Table \ref{tab:adoptions} contains all the information necessary for this.
 The 2014 expansion group accounts for 80\% of treated adults in the groups we consider, while the 2016 expansion group accounts for 3.5\%.
 If we would like our aggregate event study to be a representative summary of the dynamic effects among treated counties, we should choose weights that are proportional to the treatment group size.